Getting to Know the Word "Douchbag"

 At this point, my mind was piqued to explore how gender is associated with our various insults and curses.
 My mind turned to the big daddy of all swear words.
 My mind turned to "fuck."

 We use the word all the time to imply negativity.
 A bad situation is "fucked up."
 We tell people we don't like to "fuck off."
 At first this seems curious.
-The term describes the act of sex which most of us consider quite pleasurable.
+The term describes the act of sex that most of us consider quite pleasurable.
 You would think that when someone tells us to "go get fucked" we would reply, "Thanks!
 I hope I will."
 But we all know that isn't how it works.
 I would argue that ‘fuck’ really means rape.
 When you tell someone you “hope they get fucked” you aren't wishing them a pleasurable night with an attractive consort, you're wishing them defilement.
 (Well, you may not be actually wishing that, but that's what the implication is.)
 When you say, "this situation is fucked" you're saying the situation has been damaged in a way so serious that it's akin to sexual violation.

 Of course, we're not really conscious of this stuff when we use these and most other curse words and insults.
 These connotations of gender and sexual violence swim underneath the surface where they are not explicitly observed.
 As a result I think we can fairly question how damaging the words really are.
 Let's say etymologists suddenly discovered that the word "jerk" had some particular offensive racist or sexist meaning.
 Would you be beset by guilt over all the times you called someone a jerk?
-Of course not; at those points you had no idea of the word's meaning and neither did any of your targets.
+Of course not; at those times you had no idea of the word's meaning and neither did any of your targets.
 Now, this isn't entirely true with ‘douchebag’ and ‘scumbag’ and ‘fuck’ and so many others---we can glean their meanings with a little thought---but most of the time we are using them as off the cuff remarks thrown in anger.

 I'm sure there will be people, in coming years, who will argue that we should cleanse our language of these offensive words.
 And they might even succeed with ‘douchebag’, maybe even ‘scumbag’.
-But any attempt to remove fuck from our vocabulary will be, I suspect, quite fucked.
+But any attempt to remove 'fuck' from our vocabulary will be, I suspect, quite fucked.

 Wil Forbis is a well known international playboy who lives a fast paced life attending chic parties, performing feats of derring-do and making love to the world's most beautiful women.
 Together with his partner, Scrotum-Boy, he is making the world safe for democracy.
 Email - firstname.lastname@example.orgVisit Wil's web log, The Wil Forbis Blog, and receive complete enlightenment.